 If you don't have any keywords, check the requests the app already indexes by for the country you've selected by clicking the Missing Keywords tab.
 The list is organized on the basis of the keywords' positions by top-1, top-5, top-50, or the top-100.
 Click +Track all keywords to add and analyze these keywords.

 2. Find the keywords your competitors are indexed by in the Competitor Keywords tool.
 Select an app, a platform, and a region.
-The queries that haven't been added to the collection will be grey-colored.
+The queries that haven't been added to the workspace will be grey-colored.
 Press the "+" button to add one of the keywords or the + Track all keywords button to add all of them at once.

 Important: AppFollow doesn't display the hidden App Store keywords field data.
 All data is open source.

 3. Open the Keyword Research tool.
 This is the list of requests that are relevant to the keyword a user is typing, which is offered by the App Store or Google Play.
 Often people don't finish typing their own search query, opting instead for one of these suggestions.
 That is why it is important to check the most popular and relevant niche keywords, for example, genre specifics: 'match3', 'match 3', 'puzzles', or your competitor's brand with this tool to find more ideas for your text metadata.

 Your selected keyword's exact search results, featured cards, in-apps and Apple Search Ads are displayed on the right.
 If you click on an app from the search results, you'll find 100 more suggestions for each app.
 Press + to add these suggestions to your list.

 4. The final step is the Apple Recommendations tool.
 Using this tool, a user can find those keywords that Apple recommends for paid campaigns in Search Ads.
 When assisting you with configuring your ad campaign, Apple, via it's internal algorithms, shows the most high-volume and relevant queries.
 We can use the 'Recommended' field to find additional keywords.
 Simply add any of your applications or competitors, choose Geo, and discover the Apple keywords suggestions.

 Note, that this ASO keyword tool is available only for countries supported by Apple Search Ads.